Glossary of AI Development Terms

 BugBot

-Section titled “BugBot”Cursor’s automated code review feature that analyzes pull requests for potential bugs, security issues, and code quality problems.
-Integrates with GitHub for seamless PR reviews.
+Section titled “BugBot”Cursor’s automated pull request reviewer.
+Analyzes PRs for bugs, security issues, and code quality problems.
+Integrates with GitHub and posts inline comments.

 Checkpoint